Great schools offer great teaching and learning. That’s a given.

 But, public school leaders are increasingly coming to the realization that great classrooms alone aren’t enough to keep families from considering—or worse, from leaving for—newer options with decidedly deeper pockets and more resources.

 Recent studies have shown the decision to choose out of a public school often has more to do with the experiences of parents than those of their children.
 Schools must continue to invest in great classrooms.
 But the most successful school leaders know that academics is but one critical piece of the total school experience.

 To keep families enrolled and engaged, our schools have to demonstrate value in other ways.
-That includes touting their successes, listening to their communities and providing better, more responsive customer service.
+That includes touting their successes, listening to their communities, and providing a better, more responsive customer experience.
 Because, yes, schools have customers too.

 Want more on school customer experience?
 Sign up for the TrustED newsletter.

 As a former district superintendent turned advisor, I’ve traveled the country meeting with school leaders.
 While many do customer service, few have committed to the cultural transformation required to make the customer experience part of their DNA.